thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-holy-spirit.md

 The Holy Spirit is God's personal, powerful and permanent gift to every believer. *He was given to you by Jesus - **not as an optional extra, but as an essential part of your Christian life***.

-He is your Comforter, your Counselor, your Advocate and your Strength.
+He is your Comforter, your Counsellor, your Advocate and your Strength.
 Through Him, you are equipped for godliness, empowered for mission and invited into deep fellowship with the living God.

 :::tip[Freedom]